MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 Mobile Center Push will let you push notifications to your application's users using [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/).

-Please note that only devices having [Google Play](https://play.google.com) can receive the notifications.
+Please note that only devices having [Google Play](https://play.google.com) store application or emulators with **Google APIs** images can receive the notifications.

 Please also note that Firebase displays a notification in the system notification center only if the application is in background at the moment the Push is received.